iokloud/iok-express/README.md

-Firstly besure Mongodb is running on localhost:27017 for Mongodb installation refer to [https://docs.mongodb.com/manual/administration/install-community/] Then, in a new terminal window, start the MongoDB daemon to start mongodb server;
+Firstly besure Mongodb is running on localhost:27017 for Mongodb installation refer to [https://docs.mongodb.com/manual/administration/install-community/] Then, in a new terminal window, start the MongoDB daemon to start mongodb server.

 Download and install iok-express git;